Spiced Ginger Biscuits – Sugar Free

 Step 3

-Add the wet mixture to your dry and mix to combine into a soft dough
+Add the wet mixture to your dry and mix using a wooden spoon or silicone spatula to combine into a soft dough

 ginger biscuit dough balls on a baking tray and a cookie scoop